-Training Exit Survey Cover Page Campus Version (TES-CP-C)-Revision.
+- Training Exit Survey Cover Page Campus Version (TES CP)-Revision.

 State and Tribal grantees are required to report aggregate training participant information for all training conducted as part of their suicide prevention programs.
-These data are aggregated from existing data sources, some of which are attendance sheets, management information systems, etc. Grantees are responsible for aggregating these data and submitting to the crosssite evaluation team using the TES-CP-C data elements.
-Grantees are responsible for aggregating these data and submitting to the cross-site evaluation team using the TES-CP-C on a quarterly basis.
-It is estimated that abstracting this information will take 20 minutes.

-• Suicide Prevention Exposure, Awareness and Knowledge Survey- Student Version (SPEAKS-S)- Revision.
+These data are aggregated from existing data sources, some of which are attendance sheets, management information systems, etc. Grantees are responsible for aggregating these data and submitting to the crosssite evaluation team using the TES CP. - Suicide Prevention Exposure, Awareness and Knowledge Survey-Student Version (SPEAKS-S)-Revision.
 This survey will examine: The exposure of campus populations to suicide prevention initiatives; awareness of appropriate crisis interventions, supports, services, and resources for mental health seeking; knowledge of myths and facts related to suicide and suicide prevention; perceived and personal stigma related to depression and mental health seeking; and behaviors related to seeking help and referring for mental health services.
 This survey will be administered annually over the grant period.
-It is estimated that 7,600 students per year will respond to the SPEAKS-S. The SPEAKS-S is web-based and includes multiple-choice, Likert-scale and true/ false questions.
-The SPEAKS-Student Version includes 85 items and will take approximately 25 minutes to complete.

-Suicide Prevention Exposure, Awareness and Knowledge Survey-(SPEAKS-FS)-Revision.
-The SPEAKS-FS assesses the exposure, awareness and knowledge of suicide prevention activities among faculty/staff on campus as a result of the suicide prevention program.
+It is estimated that 7,600 students per year will respond to the SPEAKS S. The SPEAKS-S is Webbased and includes multiple-choice, Likert-scale and true/false questions.
+The SPEAKS-Student Version includes 85 items and will take approximately 25 minutes to complete. - Suicide Prevention Exposure, Awareness and Knowledge Survey-(SPEAKS FS)-Revision.
+The SPEAKS-FS assesses the exposure, awareness and knowledge of suicide prevention activities among faculty/staff on campus as result of the suicide prevention program.
 Questions include whether faculty/staff have been exposed to suicide prevention materials, their agreement with myths and facts about suicide, and the availability of resources to provide assistance to those at risk for suicide.
 This survey will be administered annually over the grant period.
 It is estimated that 1,900 faculty/ staff per year will respond to the SPEAKS FS.
-The SPEAKS-FS is webbased and includes multiple-choice, Likert-scale and true/false questions.
-The survey includes 54 items and will take approximately 15 minutes to complete.

-Campus Infrastructure Interviews (CIFI)-Revision.
+The SPEAKS-FS is Webbased and includes multiple-choice, Likert-scale and true/false questions.
+The survey includes 54 items and will take approximately 15 minutes to complete. - Campus Infrastructure Interviews (CIFI)-Revision.
 CIFI is designed to gather information around campus infrastructure, program, policy, and planning related to suicide prevention; it involves key informant interviews conducted by the cross-site evaluation team via teleconference for each campus twice during the life of the grant.
 These semistructured interviews are conducted with up to five site representatives to gather information from multiple and varied perspectives on campus-based infrastructure development around suicide prevention activities.
-These representatives include: (1) Administrator, (2) Student Leader, (3) Counseling Center Staff, (4) Faculty/Staff-human services department, and (5) Faculty/Staff-nonhuman service department.
+These representatives include; (1) Administrator, (2) Student Leader, (3) Counseling Center Staff, (4) Faculty/Staff-human services department, and (5) Faculty/Staff-nonhuman service department.
 Questions on the Campus Infrastructure Interview include whether respondents are aware of suicide prevention activities, what the campus culture is related to suicide prevention, and what specific efforts are in place to prevent suicide among the campus population.
 Questions will include close-ended background questions, with the remaining questions being open-ended and semi-structured.
-It is estimated that on average 64 respondents per year will respond to CIFI.
+It is estimated that on average 64 respondents per vear will respond to CIFI.
 The Campus Infrastructure Interviews include 29 items and will take approximately 60 minutes to complete.